About Zaum

 About ZAUM

-ZAUM, which will release its 27th print issue this spring 2023, is entirely edited and designed by students.
-Any student, at either SSU or any other university, may submit their work to ZAUM.
+Zaum, which will release its 28th print issue this spring 2024, is entirely edited and designed by students.
+Any student, at either SSU or any other university, may submit their work to Zaum.
 Each issue publishes over 100 pages a year of poetry, fiction, nonfiction, or visual art, providing students with professional experience in layout, design, and marketing.
 The magazine is distributed throughout the Bay Area, and also receives national and international distribution, as many contributors are students in other states and countries.
-ZAUM has received several national student awards from the Associated Writing Programs: for editorial vision (1996), and for graphic design (1998).
-Student work from issue # 6 and # 7 were nominated for the prestigious Pushcart Prize, a national prize open to any writer in the country.
+Zaum has received several national student awards from the Associated Writing Programs: for editorial vision (1996), and for graphic design (1998).
+Multiple student works featured in Zaum have also been nominated for the prestigious Pushcart Prize, a national prize open to any writer in the country.